 So just figure out who you are and find someone who is really really good at that and then learn from this person.

 Is there anything else you want to add?

-Maybe people should be basic, meaning not trying to overdo it, like you know, some people think the more screens they buy the better they get in trading.
+Maybe people should be basic, meaning not trying to overdo it, as you know, some people think the more screens they buy the better they get in trading.

 It’s not true, I have a very basic set up and I don’t need ten screens to make it happen to trade.

 It actually means if you have too many brokers, too many systems, it actually means that maybe you are doing something wrong because maybe your set up is not correct.

 Your set up should be very easy and very fast, it should be very convenient.

 And probably the second thing I would I recommend to people is, don’t do it yourself by yourself, go out, find people to talk to, to collaborate with.